 People speak of ‘National Pride’, of Britain being ‘Great’ again… They argue over who is and isn’t, who belongs and those who apparently do not, but what does it actually mean ‘to be British’?
 Join PechaKucha for an inspiring and entertaining evening of 20x20 talks, video shorts and live music, all exploring the show’s theme.

-Our expert panel - including Greg Fell (Director of Public Health in Sheffield), Jane Thomas (former senior campaigner with Friends of the Earth UK), Natasha Askaroffa (Healthy Planet) and Harriet Edwards (British Lung Foundation) - discuss the health risks of air pollution, which is estimated to lead to the premature deaths of 500 people in Sheffield every year.
+Our expert panel - including Prof. Jeremy Wight (Sheffield's Former Director of Public Health) - Jane Thomas (former senior campaigner with Friends of the Earth UK), Natasha Askaroff (Healthy Planet) and Sarah MacFadyen (British Lung Foundation) - discuss the health risks of air pollution, which is estimated to lead to the premature deaths of 500 people in Sheffield every year, and calculated to cause £160 million in lost working days in the city due to illness.
+Come along and ask your questions about this invisible threat.

 William Horsley, International Director for the Centre for Freedom of the Media (CFOM) at the University of Sheffield, provokes the question: Is balance out of date?
 The open Internet age spells information overload and the demise of old media.
 The tenets of journalism - balance and objectivity - risk being swept away too.
 Will new ways be found to hold power to account?
 Or are we heading back towards information fortresses?